chermed/kodoo/README.md

 4. Pagination support
 5. Quick access to related records
 6. Auto detection of fields to show as columns in the table
-7. Run remote function on a selected record
+7. Run remote function on a selected records
 8. Sort and filter records
+9. Show metadata and details of a record
+10. Change dynamically the database or the user to use

 # Use cases